 Sue: I’d like to see it pick up a large hardback book.
 I bet it couldn’t do that.
 It’s not exactly the Terminator, is it?
 Living metal, my arse.

-Sue: Yes, it’s Steel from The Avengers.
+Sue: It’s Steel from The Avengers.

-Me: That’s very close but I think you mean Steed.
+Me: I think you mean Steed.

 Sue: Since when did the Navy work for UNIT?
 That’s what I don’t understand.